omidmogharian/opengithub/README.rst

 OpenGitHub: interface to GitHub
 =====================================================

-OpenGitHub is a Python package that simply opens the access to the GitHub v3 API for montorin purposes:
+OpenGitHub is a Python package that simply opens the access to the GitHub v3 API for monitoring purposes:

 * `Activity`_
 * `Gists`_